 The categories I use for my simple household planner are: Yearly (goals), Monthly (goals), The Big List, Weekly, Daily, Menus, Kids and Important.
 Pretty simple, huh?
-I like to keep things that way. ?

 Your categories may be similar but you’ll want to customize them to fit your life and needs.
 In what areas of life do you need help staying organized?
 Make those areas your categories.

 The first section in my household binder is the family calendar.
 I like a two-page, monthly calendar with room for notes and to do items for that month.

 I purchase mine on Amazon because I like the tabbed months and I don’t like trying to figure out the whole front to back printing thing, but if you’d prefer, there are lots of calendar options on line that you can download and print for FREE!